 Celebrating the Life and Legacy of Mary Awkard Fairfax in the Simms Center conference room.
 Photo courtesy of Justin Attas.

-In addition to the exhibit, this website also contains a variety of additional materials for you enjoy: an interactive timeline that situates the development of African-American education in Harrisonburg in the context of national events; an interactive map that situates key locations that are important to this story; and educational resources that can be used by K-12 teachers to incorporate this exhibit into classroom activities.
-Also included in the website are video clips of interviews with teachers and students who attended the school, courtesy of Billo Harper’s documentary, The Legacy of Lucy F. Simms School: Education During Segregated Times in Virginia.
-The permanent exhibit can be viewed at the Lucy F. Simms Continuing Education Center in Harrisonburg, VA, Monday-Friday, 8am-5pm.
+This website contains a variety of additional materials that relate to the physical exhibits for you to enjoy: an interactive timeline that situates the development of African-American education in Harrisonburg in the context of national events; an interactive map that situates key locations that are important to this story; a digital archive of hundreds of photographs and other historical artifacts; oral histories with former Simms students and teachers; and educational resources that can be used by K-12 teachers to incorporate these materials into the classroom.
+Also included on the website are video clips of interviews with teachers and students who attended the school, courtesy of Billo Harper’s documentary, The Legacy of Lucy F. Simms School: Education During Segregated Times in Virginia (2005).

 The materials available on this website represent the most comprehensive gathering of documents relating to Lucy F. Simms and the history of the school currently available.
 The website is built on the Omeka platform, which enables visitors to browse and search the entire contents of the exhibit, as well as a growing number of other photographs and documents relating to the school and the history of education among the Black community in Harrisonburg.
 It is intended to be used as an educational and historical resource for teachers, researchers, and community members.